rusirukalu/mern-auth/README.md

+Here's the updated README file with Docker information added:

 # 🚀 MERN Authentication Project

 A robust, full-stack authentication system built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This project showcases secure user authentication, protected routes, and a modern, responsive and enhanced UI.